-Local businesses are instrumental in identifying, reporting, and preventing human trafficking, CSEC, and abuse.
-Last Saturday, CFG convened local Chiang Khong business owners for the first in a new series of workshops to assess the current knowledge of human trafficking and CSEC within this group, determine what the participants were interested in learning about in future sessions, and brainstorm potential solutions.
+2017, September 19 – Local businesses are instrumental in identifying, reporting, and preventing human trafficking, Commercial Sexual Exploitation of Children (CSEC), and abuse.
+Last Saturday, Center for Girls convened local Chiang Khong business owners for the first time in a new series of workshops to assess the current knowledge of human trafficking and CSEC within this group, determine what the participants were interested in learning about in future sessions, and brainstorm potential solutions.

 The next phase of the project involves further strengthening and developing the potential of this network.
-Through educating and supporting these businesses, CFG will help these duty-bearers to take an active role in preventing HT and CSEC, and protecting children and vulnerable people in the community.
+Through educating and supporting these businesses, CFG will help these duty-bearers to take an active role in preventing human trafficking and CSEC, and protecting children and vulnerable people in the community.

 CFG started the half-day session by conducting a detailed survey to get a baseline understanding of existing knowledge of human trafficking and CSEC issues.
 CFG Director Nunnaree then led focus groups to determine what additional information about labor laws and human trafficking that participants believed would be useful to their efforts, what they viewed as key challenges in addressing human trafficking and CSEC, and what they were interested in learning about in future workshops.

 Want to stay up-to-date?
 Follow us on Facebook, Instagram and Twitter

 Interested in volunteering with CFG?
 Let us know

 Not able to come to join us in Thailand yet?
 Consider donating

 Not able to donate today?
 Look for opportunities in your community to work against gender-based violence and human trafficking, as these are universal issues